saragluna/azure-spring-boot-sample/README.md

 https://github.com/hashicorp/terraform-provider-azurerm/issues/7880

-If you run `terraform apply` immediately after `terraform destroy`, it will complains the storage container can't be found.
+If you run `terraform apply` immediately after `terraform destroy`, it will complain the storage container can't be found.
 Just wait a couple minutes to run `terraform apply` will solve this problem.